Aaron-Zhao/git-cookbook/README.md

 # squash x number of commits into one, follow the instructions to complete it
 $ git rebase -i HEAD~<x>

+# do if you want update the timestamp after squashing
+$ git commit --amend --date="now"

 # abort
 $ git rebase --abort
 $ git merge --abort